-With good communication and cooperation it is possible to create a safe environment for your gluten-free students.
-The good news is that you are already 95% there – all the precautions that you have in place for the allergic student can be applied the gluten-free student.
+With good communication and cooperation it is possible to create a safe school environment for your gluten-free child.

-- an inherited medical disorder – highest incidence in gene pool from the British Isles absorptive surface of the small intestine is damaged by a substance called gluten
+- an inherited medical disorder that affects the absorptive surface of the small intestine is damaged by a substance called gluten

 - body becomes unable to absorb nutrients: protein, fat, carbohydrates, vitamins and minerals, which are necessary for good health